 Coleridge and Southey did not explicitly identify the liberty cap but, as mycology cemented itself as a discipline throughout the 19th century, students of fungus associated Psilocybe semilanceata with the passage found in “Omniana.”

 In 1894, English botanist and mycologist Mordecai Cooke’s “Edible and Poisonous Mushrooms” referred to Psilocybe semilanceata mushrooms, within quotation marks, as the “cap of liberty”, cementing the mushroom’s name.
 And nearly a century later, the liberty cap mushroom became the first European mushroom species confirmed to contain psilocybin, in a 1969 article in the publication Transactions of the British Mycological Society.

+Liberty cap identification is, not surprisingly, all about the cap.
 The mushroom’s distinctive bell-like cap can grow up to 2.5 cm in diameter, and has a small bulbous protrusion — called a papilla — on the top.
 Young liberty caps are yellowish-brown, and darken in color as they grow up to their full height of between 4 to 10 centimetres, becoming dark gray to purple-brown.

 The color of the cap depends on humidity: When it is moist, the cap is yellow-brown to dark chestnut brown, but darker in the center, with a greenish-blue tinge.
 When moist, radial grooves can be seen on the cap that correspond to the underneath.
 The underside of the semilanceata’s cap has between 15-27 gills, which are loosely connected to the easily-bruised stipe.
 The liberty cap has a reddish-purple spore print.